 Please see the course structure chart for the module information.

-As courses are reviewed regularly, the module lists you choose may vary from the ones shown here.
+As our courses are reviewed regularly as part of our quality assurance framework, the module lists you choose may vary from the ones shown here.

 You can spend your third year on a work placement, which is a great opportunity to enhance your CV, preparing you for future employment.
 You will gain commercial and practical experience, and many students are offered graduate positions by their placement employer.